uc-cdis/data-simulator/README.md

 * required_only: only simulate required properties
 * random: randomly generate the numbers of node instances.
 If this argument is not used, all nodes have `max_samples` instances
 * node_num_instances_file ./file.json: generate the numbers of node instances specified in the JSON file.
 The file should contain the number of instances (integer)  to generate for each node name, for example: `{"submitted_unaligned_reads": 100}`. `max_samples` instances are generated for nodes that are not specified in the file.
+* consent_codes: whether to include generation of random consent codes

 #### Submission Order